JanssenProject/jans/docs/admin/kubernetes-ops/external-secrets-configmaps.md

 ### Vault

+!!!
+Note
+    The deployment of Vault is hosted on-premises, not within the Vault Cloud service

 1. Enable the KV secrets engine version 1 in Vault.
 For example:
     `vault secrets enable -path=secret -version=1 kv`